A step-by-step guide on how to work with infrared pictures in Lightroom. Learn how to create a custom profile for proper infrared white balance.

 The issue: white balance limitations in Lightroom

-Next you import your pictures into Lightroom and immediately after import they turn completely red:
+Now you import your pictures into Lightroom and immediately after import they turn completely red:

 The solution: a custom camera profile

-These are the steps to generate your custom profile:
+How to generate your custom profile

 - Run the Adobe DNG Profile Editor you downloaded earlier and open the DNG file you just created by selecting “File“, then “Open DNG Image…“.

 - On the right side of the screen, you will see a tabbed interface for the settings.
 Select the “Color Matrices” tab.
-Now drag the “Temperature” slider fully to the left, as shown in the picture below:
+Now drag the “Temperature” slider to the far left, as shown in the picture below:

 - If your picture already starts turning blue at this point, move the slider back until foliage shows as neutral as possible.
 Don’t worry if at this point your picture is still somewhat red.
 You can fix this later, in Lightroom.
-From experience, your setting will be somewhere between -75 and -100.
+From personal experience, your setting will likely be somewhere between -75 and -100.
 Do not move the sliders in the “Red Primary” section, although it might be tempting!

 - Now select the “Options” tab and provide some information about the profile and the author.
 This is not required, but will help you later as Lightroom uses the name entered here as the profile name:

-- This is the only step you need to repeat for new images imported from your IR camera.
+This is the only step you need to repeat for new images imported from your IR camera.